 Nov 24 2010 by Gordon Robertson, Airdrie & Coatbridge

-Sources say a car belonging to an associate of a female suspect had his vehicle removed by cops for forensic examination.
+Local sources claimed that a car belonging to an associate of a suspect had been taken away for forensic examination.

 Police released a statement saying they were following a number of lines of enquiry although no one has yet been charged in connection with the murder.

 Detective Superintendent Alan Buchanan of Strathclyde Police’s major investigation team, said: “Officers are continuing to carry out door-to-door enquiries and are gathering CCTV footage in an effort to glean any further information that may be vital to this investigation.
 An incident caravan has been set up near the scene, and members of the public can speak to officers there about any concerns they may have and also to provide information.

 “I urge anyone who was at that area between 5pm on Saturday night and 8am on Sunday morning to contact officers, as they may have unwittingly witnessed something vital to this investigation.

 “Anyone with information should contact the Incident Room at Coatbridge Police on 01236 502000.
 Alternatively, call Crimestoppers anonymously on 0800 555 111.”